Ansel Elgort's Girlfriend Tells the Story of How They Met

 "I think he had his eye on me, because we were in the same lunch period or something," Komyshan recalled during an interview with Cosmopolitan. "[One day freshman year] I was with my friend, and he was walking down the block.
 I didn't even know he went to my school—I just thought he was really attractive.
 I looked at him and told my friend, ‘Oh my God, that guy's so hot,' and she's like, ‘Oh that's Ansel, he goes to LaGuardia.'"

-Still, it wasn't exactly love at first sight—mainly because Komyshan thought Elgort was attracted to her friend.
+Still, it wasn't exactly love at first sight.
+After Elgort asked them 'What's Good?' and gave a fist-bump, Komyshan thought he was attracted to her friend.

 "I thought he liked her!," she said.